 Use Unified Sign-In logs in Advanced Hunting

-One thing that always makes analyzing Sign-In logs for Azure AD users a bit complicated is the different types of Sign-In logs available.
+One thing that always makes analyzing Sign-In logs for Entra ID (Azure AD) users a bit complicated is the different types of Sign-In logs available.

 For user accounts “Interactive user sign-ins” as well as “Non-interactive user sign-ins” are where to look.
 And don’t get me wrong, I love that we have the non-interactive logs available.
 They are super important and the separation is correct.